datenanfragen/website/content/en/blog/honey-data-collection/index.md

 The right to data access that we have talked about in this post also applies to you.
 If you have also used Honey and want to know what data they have collected on you, you can send a request yourself.
 And we definitely recommend doing that: There is quite a difference in hearing which data someone collects and actually seeing the data they have on you.

 We at datarequests.org have made it our mission to make help you exercise your right to privacy.
 And of course, we also want to help you with your request to Honey.
-That's why we have put of a [separate page]({{< ref "act/honey" >}}) that explains in detail which identification details you need for your request and how to obtain them.
+That's why we have put of a {{< link slug="act/honey" text="separate page" >}} that explains in detail which identification details you need for your request and how to obtain them.
 Afterwards, all you need to do is send the request by email—we have already written the necessary letter for you.

 <a href="{{< ref "act/honey" >}}" class="button button-primary icon icon-email" style="float: right;">Request your data from Honey</a><div class="clearfix"></div>

-And should you decide that you are not okay with Honey's vast data collection, you can make use of your [*right to be forgotten*]({{< ref "your-gdpr-rights" >}}#right-to-be-forgotten) and demand the deletion of your data.
-You can use our [generator]({{<ref "generator#!company=joinhoney">}}) for that.
+And should you decide that you are not okay with Honey's vast data collection, you can make use of your {{< link slug="your-gdpr-rights#right-to-be-forgotten" text="*right to be forgotten*" >}} and demand the deletion of your data.
+You can use our {{< link slug="generator#!company=joinhoney" text="generator" >}} for that.
 Finally, you also have the right to submit a complain yourself.
-We explain how that works in our [post on the supervisory authorities]({{< ref "supervisory-authorities" >}}).
+We explain how that works in our {{< link slug="supervisory-authorities" text="post on the supervisory authorities" >}}.